-Select content item to be directed to that location in the document

-Table of Contents 8 Background10 Responding11 How do we ensure the safety of the food and our employees?11 United States11 Canada12 What are cold storage operators, carriers, and construction companies doing to help mitigate risk of spreading COVID-19?13 Can employers take temperatures of employees as they come into work?
-During shelter-in-place orders, is our industry considered essential critical infrastructure?
-How can we prove it?19 United States Canada Mexico I live and work in the United States, what is my state doing in response to COVID-19?21 Are there test kits available to my employees?21 Where can we find a COVID-19 Testing Site?
+Select content item to be directed to that location in the docum ent Table of Contents 6 Background 8 Responding 9 How do we ensure the safety of the food and our employees?
+9 United States 9 Canada 10 What are cold storage operators, carriers, and construction companies doing to hel risk of spreading COVID-19?
+Can employers take temperatures or screen employees as they come into work?
+15 During shelter-in-place orders, is our industry considered essential critical infrastr How can we prove it?
+United States 17 Canada 18 Mexico 18 What is my country or state doing in response to COVID-19?
+Are there test kits available to my employees?
 How long can the virus survive in cold environments?
-How do we keep our employees healthy given they may be working additional hours?
-How can we help reduce employee's fear of coming to work?
-Who should we contact if one of my employees is suspected of having COVID-19?25 What protocols are recommended for the food industry when an employee/customer tests positive for COVID- 19?
+20 How do we keep our employees healthy given they may be working additional hour 's?21 How can we help reduce employee's fear of coming to work?
+22 Where can we source hand sanitizer for our facility?
+23 How can we achieve physical (social) distancing in our facilities?
+24 Should we have our employees wear masks?
+25 Where can we get masks and PPE?
+26 How can we manage and sustainably use personal protective equipment (PPE)?
+27 How do we prevent glasses from fogging up while wearing masks?
+28 Who should we contact if one of my employees is suspected of having COVID-19?.
+29 What protocols are recommended for the food industry when an employee/custom positive for COVID- 19?
+What should we share with the press when we have a positive COVID-19 test in our facility?
+31

 A worker in my facility (food processing facility/farm) has tested positive for COVID-19.
-What steps do I need to take to ensure that the foods I produce are safe?
-If a worker in my facility (food processing facility/farm) has tested positive for COVID-19, should I close the facility?
+What steps do I need to take to ensure that the foods I produce are safe? .
+32 If a worker in my facility (food processing facility/farm) has tested positive for COVID-19 should I close the facility?
 If so, for how long?
-Is COVID-19 a reportable illness under OSHA regulations?
-Where can we source hand sanitizer for our facility?
-How can we achieve physical (social) distancing in our facilities?
-Should we have our employees wear masks?

-My company is responsible for transportation.
+Is COVID-19 a reportable illness under OSHA regulations? .
+34 Has OSHA enforcement changed during COVID-19? .
+35 Should an employee who has potentially been exposed be allowed to continue to work? .
+36 What do we do if our workers TWIC credentials are expiring? .
+37 My company is responsible for transportation.
 How are spot market rates changing during this time?
 Can transportation companies claim act of God or act of government authority for a cargo claim defense during this time?

-What is Force Majeure and can we claim it?

-Resources

-Labor and Workforce Solutions

-Staffing Agencies and Contact Information

-Job Descriptions

-Employment Law

-Supplies

-Masks and Gowns

-Thermometers

-Cleaning Supplies and Vendors

-Communication Templates

-Communicate to Your Customers or Suppliers

-Communicate Business Changes to Your Staff

-Communicate a Health Reminder to Your Staff 40

-Printable and Sharable Resources41
+What is Force Majeure and can we claim it? .
+38 Re sources .39 Labor and Workforce Solutions .
+39 Staffing Agencies and Contact Information 39 Job Descriptions .
+40 Employment Law .
+40 Supplies 41 PPE, Masks and Gowns 41 Thermometers 42 Cleaning Supplies and Vendors 43 Communication Templates .
+44 Communicate to Your Customers or Suppliers 44 Communicate Business Changes to Your Staff 45 Communicate a Health Reminder to Your Staff 46 Printable and Sharable Resources 47